sariburak/Ceng453_TermProject_BurakSari_frontend/README.md

-# Ceng453_TermProject_Group15_frontend
+# Ceng453_TermProject_BurakSari_frontend

 **TODO:**

-* Create a login page and handle user authentication via the API
-* Create a forgot password page
-* Create the main menu
+* Login and register pages are done
+* Game logic is implemented
-* Create the game main page
+* Frontend for the game is empty :')
-* Create game logic
 * When game over, calculate the results and save the results via the API

 **NOTES (Copied from the backend repo):**